7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

 For websites other than those listed above, icons are not displayed on card links by default.

-??? info "How to specify other Web sites"
+??? tip "How to specify other Web sites"

     ```markdown
     {% raw %}